lesterchan/wp-serverinfo/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog

+### 1.64
+* FIXED: Remove safe mode and replace it with MySQL Query Cache Size

 ### 1.63
 * FIXED: Uses WordPress Polyglots for translation rather than po/mo